 Both the number and percentage of Independent Non-executive Directors are well above the requirements set by relevant rules and regulations.
-All Directors are eminent individuals from diverse disciplines with extensive professional experience and are able operations and affairs of the Company.
+All Directors are eminent operations and affairs of the Company.

 Roles of the Chairman and the Chief Executive

 In order to promote balance of power, the roles of the Chairman and the Chief Executive are segregated.
 The Company benefits from the segregation as the Chairman can focus on leading the Board and monitoring corporate governance and shareholder issues, while the Chief Executive leading the Management to perform the day-to-day five Board Committees as detailed below) which were delegated with different responsibilities to assist the Board in performing its duties.
 They are Audit Committee, Nomination and Remuneration Committee (previously the Nomination Committee and the Remuneration Committee before the re-organisation in October 2018), Risk Committee, as well as Strategy and Budget Committee.
 Most of them are composed of a majority of Independent Non-executive Directors.